 Seeing this as an opportunity for growth, vendors have also developed app-less solutions that immediately connect with guests when they access the Wi-Fi network, and from there, direct them to their preferred messaging platform on their smartphones to maintain the engagement.
 Throughout the entire stay, guests simply open their messaging app, and the digital concierge/ personal virtual assistant is ready to handle their requests.
 All is done without the need for an additional app download.

-This is part 1 of our multiple parts series about "Unmasking the New Face of Hospitality" where we will discuss in-depth the various contactless technologies and opportunities of establishing new revenue models.
-Stay tuned to our upcoming part 2 by subscribing to our TRG Blog today!
+This is part 1 of our multiple parts series about "Unmasking the New Face of Hospitality" where we will discuss in-depth the various contactless technologies and opportunities for establishing new revenue models.

 Are you in need of a solution for your hotel?
 Talk to our consultants and request a demo today!